Small Business VoIP Guide (2026): Costs, Options & Setup

 When a fresh start is better:

-- Your personal number and you want to keep it personal
+- It's your personal number and you want to keep it personal

 - You're rebranding or want a cleaner separation